MrSimonC/Playwright-In-Azure-Function-Template/readme.md

 This requires a few things to work:

 * Linux consumption plan
-* .net 6.0 isolated azure function
+* .net 6.0 isolated azure function (.net 7 update coming soon)
 * Deploy via a Service Principal (rather than zip-deploy publish profile) - this is so that the browser's executable permission bit is kept during deployment
 * Github Actions to build the project, and include the browser in the deployment

-**Note:** Last known working Playwright release: v1.18.1.
-It seems if you upgrade the version, doesn't publish to the published folder from v1.19.0.
-I've rasied [a bug](https://github.com/microsoft/playwright-dotnet/issues/2354) with the team ...

 ## Installation